ostelco/ostelco-ios-client/README.md

 ## Authentication

-- User opens app
+- User opens app and sees initial login screen
   a.
 User is logged in and token is valid
     - set root view to TabBarController
   b.
+User is not logged in, token is invalid and refresh token is valid
+    - set root view to TabBarController
-User is not logged in or token is invalid
+  b.
+User is not logged in or token is invalid and refresh token is invalid
     - clear any local auth data
     - set root view to LoginViewController